 Paul Farquhar-Smith has been a Consultant in pain and anaesthetics for 14 years and is a Fellow of the Faculty of Pain of the Royal College of Anaesthetists.
 He has a PhD in visceral pain and cannabinoids.
 He works in chronic cancer pain in close collaboration with supportive and palliative care services.

-Kirsty Bannister graduated from UCL, United Kingdom, in 2003 with a BSc in Pharmacology (first class honours) before completing a Master of Research and subsequent PhD in Epigenetics at Imperial College London, United Kingdom.
+Kirsty Bannister graduated from University College London (UCL), UK, in 2003 with a BSc in Pharmacology (first class honours) before completing a Master of Research and subsequent PhD in epigenetics at Imperial College London, UK.
 In 2008, Kirsty began a post-doctoral placement back at UCL in the Neuropharmacology of Pain laboratory, investigating neural and pharmacological systems that sub-serve pain transmission and modulation in the spinal cord and brain.
-Kirsty joined King's College London, United Kingdom, in the autumn of 2017 on a permanent basis as a Lecturer in Neuropharmacology and Principal Investigator.
+Kirsty joined King's College London, UK, in the autumn of 2017 on a permanent basis as a lecturer in Neuropharmacology and Principal Investigator of the Descending Modulation of Pain group.
 Her interests remain investigating descending mechanisms of pain control in both normal and pathological conditions, and how to translate basic science to the patient.
-Kirsty has authored 25 refereed publications and has led multiple symposia at international meetings including the World Congress on Pain, European Pain Federation EFIC, Pain Mechanisms and Therapeutics, and The Physiological Society.
-In 2017, Kirsty won the EFIC IBSA publication award for her original research article ‘An investigation into the inhibitory function of serotonin in DNIC’, and in 2019 was awarded a Springboard Grant to investigate the functionality and anatomy of endogenous descending controls.
+Kirsty has authored 26 refereed publications and has led multiple symposia at international meetings including the World Congress on Pain, European Pain Federation EFIC, Pain Mechanisms and Therapeutics, and The Physiological Society.
+In 2017, Kirsty won the EFIC IBSA publication award for an original research article and in 2019 was awarded an Academy of Medical Sciences grant and an NC3Rs grant to continue her investigation of the functionality and anatomy of endogenous descending controls.

 She has headed up, as principal investigator, many (inter-)national clinical studies in hematology patients, and was appointed Professor of Hematology in 2013.
 She has participated in various studies for the European Group for Blood and Marrow Transplantation (chaired the EBMT Mucositis Advisory Group), the European Conference on Infections in Leukemia, the European Organisation for Research and Treatment of Cancer, and the HOVON (chairs the HOVON Supportive Care Study Group).
 She founded the HEMA-ICU Study Group in the Netherlands, who study intensive supportive treatment in cancer patients together with intensivists nationwide.
 She is also an active member of the Multinational Association of Supportive Care in Cancer Mucositis Study Group and co-authored different updates of the MASCC/ISOO clinical practice guidelines for the management of mucositis.